-- You could add meat: If you too have a meat lover in the family, you could add in diced salami or herb roasted or grilled chicken.
+- Add meat: If you too have a meat lover in the family, you could add in diced salami or herb-roasted or grilled chicken.
 Or serve chicken on the side.

 - And finally, how you add the tomatoes is optional.
-I prefer to roast the tommies because 1.) more flavor and 2.) and more importantly because the husband won’t touch a raw tomato, like, ever.
+I prefer to roast the tommies because it adds more flavor and more importantly because the husband won’t touch a raw tomato.

 - TIP: If you go with fresh tomatoes, feel free to grab roasted garlic from the deli counter, so you don’t have to spend time making some for the dressing